ChrisWhealy/Cordova-Create/README.md

 * `copyFrom : String`

-  The directory from which the contents of the `www` directory should be copied
+  The directory from which the contents of the `www` directory should be copied.

 * `linkTo : String`

-  The directory to which the `www` directory should be linked
+  The directory to which the `www` directory should be linked.

+  **NOTE**

+  It makes no sense to supply pathname values for both the `copyFrom` *and* `linkTo` properties.
+You should specify one, or the other, but not both.

+  If values are given for both parameters, then the following logic is used:

+        Does the directory name specified in "copyFrom" exist?
+          Yes --> Use this value for the --copyFrom parameter No  --> Does the directory name in "linkTo" exist?
+                  Yes --> Use this value for --linkTo parameter No  --> Use neither the --copyFrom nor --linkTo parameters

 * `createParms : String`